Pfister Faucets Review & Rating Updated: June 7, 2024

 Tyla

-The ADEX award for design excellence, sponsored by the Design Journal, is the largest awards program for product and project design in the architecture and interior design industries.
+The ADEX Award for Design Excellence, sponsored by the Design Journal, is the largest international awards program for product and project design in the architecture and interior design industries.

 The faucets are still designed mostly in California by Pfister's design team that, according to the company, "includes artists and engineers and lots of smart folks who bring their own unique brand of passion and personality to work every day."

-Most faucet designs are in traditional North American motifs with gentle, sweeping curves, in contrast to the angular, more industrial look of popular North-European designs.
+Most faucet styles are in traditional North American motifs with gentle, sweeping curves, in contrast to the angular, more industrial look of popular North European designs.
 However, if angular and industrial is your preferred aesthetic, the Pfister lineup includes a few Euro-style faucets as appealing as any European brand, and usually a lot less expensive.

 Custom Design Service: If the company's stock designs are not unique enough for your new hotel, golf resort, or casino, Pfister's Custom faucet Solutions team will craft a new design just for your project.
 Figure on a minimum purchase of 300 faucets, however, to make it cost-feasible.